 Call for Undergraduate Course Proposals

-The Department of Anthropology at UTM would like to invite currently enrolled doctoral students to apply to create and teach a 400-level undergraduate seminar course as a course instructor.
+The Department of Anthropology at the University of Toronto Mississauga (UTM) would like to invite currently enrolled doctoral students to apply to create and teach a 400-level undergraduate seminar course on a stipend basis.
+The application deadline is Friday, May 7, 2021 at 9am.

-The courses will be offered as “H” units (12 weeks, two hours per week) for the Winter 2021 "S" session, and will be taught under the rubrics of:
+The courses will be offered as an “H” unit (12 weeks, two hours per week) in the Fall 2021 "F" session at UTM and will be taught under the rubric of:

 - "Special Problems in Biological Anthropology and Archaeology"

-Applicants are invited to propose topics within their own areas of expertise; the proposals will be adjudicated on a competitive basis on the basis of academic promise and appropriateness to the UTM undergraduate curriculum.
+Applicants are invited to propose topics within their own areas of expertise; the proposals will be adjudicated on a competitive basis on the basis of academic promise and appropriateness to the U of T Mississauga undergraduate curriculum.
 You are welcome to submit online courses for consideration.

 - The format of the course must be clearly designed as a seminar course that targets the knowledge of fourth-year undergraduate students who are completing Specialist or Major programs.
 The course must be an excellent capstone fitting the trajectory of the program.
 Submissions will be evaluated on how well they address the skills and curricular needs of UTM students.